 Parchments (degree certificates) are produced for and awarded only at Convocation.
 For graduates who are unable to attend Convocation, the parchment will be shipped 2 to 3 weeks after Convocation.
-There is a \$60 fee for International delivery.
+Please check the Fees and Financial Aid section of the Calendar for any fees information.